eyyMinda/kandy-task-fe/README.md

 - Button "Grab Mine" for buying can be left not functional.
 - Files are in "Assets.zip".
 - Use "CodePen" (https://codepen.io/)

+How long it took to finish? ## 2 Days